 Portland Golf Club lies in Washington County, Oregon.
 Fanno Creek runs through their property.
 They have water rights to the Creek, they take & store water in their irrigation pond.

 In 2021 they made public their intent to dredge the pond, pumping water & dredge to the southern portion of their property, immediately adjacent to the Fanno Creek Trail.
-The dredge tailings will be left in bags on top of the wetland.
+The dredge tailings will be left in bags adjacent to the wetland.
 They estimate the equivalent of 500 dump trucks of dredge tailings will be permanently placed on top of the wetland.

 This will destroy the wetland, eliminate wildlife habitat, create an eyesore, alter storm water flow and potentially contaminate Fanno Creek.